Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 * **Healthier hearts**
-   * This section will allow the user to see exactly what dogs for*" by detailing the 3 areas
+   * This section will allow the user to see exactly why we need dogs for by three category approach.
-   * BY detailing with 3 areas like, DOG BREEDS FOR REDUCING STRESS, MORE ACTIVE LIFESTYLE, DOG BREEDS FOR REDUCING STRESS
+   * Users are guided through each category like, DOG BREEDS FOR REDUCING STRESS, MORE ACTIVE LIFESTYLE, DOG BREEDS FOR REDUCING STRESS

 ![image](https://user-images.githubusercontent.com/114075332/203236171-07962632-7f6e-4b2e-a4e1-3f31881b2761.png)